 Recreation at God’s Pocket includes pleasure boating, fishing and especially scuba diving, as the waters are clean and teeming with marine life.
 Most diving takes place in nearby Browning Pass, an area highly rate by the late underwater explorer Jacques Cousteau as one of the best diving locales in the world.

-The focus of the park is on habitat protection for wildlife, and eagles and whales are common in the area, as well as a Sasquatch-like creature that is said to live on the islands.
+The focus of the park is on habitat protection for wildlife, and eagles and whales are common in the area, as well as the Sasquatch People that are said to live on the islands.
+The word Sasquatch comes from the Coast Salish word sasqac, which is the name of an allegedly-mythical being that is immensely powerful and much larger in stature than humans, walks upright, is covered in hair, and is believed to possess advanced spiritual abilities.
+They are respectfully known by the First Nations as the Sasquatch People.
 This entire group of islands is considered to be haunted by spirits, and is truly an enchanting place to visit.

 The nearby commercial lodge, adjacent to the park on Hurst Island in the anchorage known as God’s Pocket, also arranges kayaking and diving trips to the area.